blairg/hapi-socket-react-boilerplate/README.md

 First step is to clone the repo from Github - [repo](https://github.com/blairg/hapi-socket-react-boilerplate.git).

+As this boilerplate expects HTTPS.
+You will need to create 2 files (key and pem).
+Then dump them in the `ssl` folder.
+To create a certificate and key, you can follow a guide [like this](https://devcenter.heroku.com/articles/ssl-certificate-self);

 Then you have 2 options, native or with Docker.
 For both you will need to create a certificate and key for SSL.
 For Mac, you can do using the following link [Create SSL Certificate on Mac](https://certsimple.com/blog/localhost-ssl-fix).
 For other platforms, it's a case of Googling if you've not done it before.

 ### Natively

-Make sure you have Node 8.9 and NPM 5.5.1 at least installed.
+Make sure you have Node 8.9.1 and NPM 5.5.1 at least installed.
 Or even better you are using NVM.

 Do the following steps: -